UCLA is a large university, and BIG means OPPORTUNITY.

 UCLA offers top-ranked academic programs at both the undergraduate and graduate levels.
-For undergraduates, our University’s prestigious program features 129 majors across five academic divisions and 81 minors, some part of our renowned graduate and professional schools.
+For undergraduates, our University’s prestigious program features over 125 majors across five academic divisions and over 90 minors, some part of our renowned graduate and professional schools.
 To explore UCLA’s diverse academic offerings, visit our list of majors and minors and directory of academic departments and resources.

 The UCLA General Catalog presents all of the academic opportunities available on campus.
 Hard copies are available at the UCLA Bookstore, but are subject to change.
 Additionally, keep in mind that not all courses are offered every quarter – or every year.
 For a schedule of the current course offerings, visit the Schedule of Classes.

-The Registrar’s Office provides a directory of academic counseling offices that provide assistance with program planning, assessment of degree requirements, contact information for departmental or school advisers and counseling for scholastic challenges.
+There are academic advising offices in each division that provide assistance with program planning, assessment of degree requirements, contact information for departmental or school advisers and counseling for scholastic challenges:

-For departmental counselors, such as the English Department counselor or Chemistry & Biochemistry Department counselor, visit the department’s website or call Parent & Family Programs so that we can connect you.
+For departmental counselors, such as the English Department counselor or Chemistry & Biochemistry Department counselor, visit the department’s website or call the Parent & Family Association Helpline so that we can connect you.